 - How will you deliver the final product to everyone?

-Having these details decided beforehand will ensure your project doesn’t get out of hand!
+Having these details decided before you begin will ensure your project doesn’t get out of hand!

 Now it’s time to gather your recipes!
 Begin by writing down or making copies of the recipes you already have.
 If you’re fortunate enough to have old, handwritten recipes, scan them to preserve their original look, grease stains and all.